Buried In Silence: How the Other Half lives

 Since she was 6 years old, her parents told her the slightest slip of the tongue could lead to the end of their livelihood.
 So, she kept quiet.

-Her friends would often ask why she was so hesitant to participate in their reckless endeavors — why she lived in constant fear despite growing up in the land of the brave.
+Her friends would often ask why she was so hesitant to partake in their reckless endeavors — why she lived in constant fear despite growing up in the land of the brave.

 The answer to those questions was simple: Matta’s parents dreamed of giving their children a better life, and they tried their hardest to ensure that — even if that meant they had to harbor a secret.